ruebenramirez/blog/content/posts/first-check-in.md

 # 2023-08-15 Check-in

-I have some OKRs pretty well defined, and it's time to see how I'm tracking!
+I have [some OKRs defined](/posts/okr-grids-for-health/), and it's time to see how I'm tracking!

 I've actually been working out and experimenting with diet changes for about 6 weeks now.
 That said, I have a lot to figure out still.